Border Patrol agent who led immigration crackdown in Los Angeles arrives in Chicago

 He said Noem observed a 5:30 a.m. raid that resulted in five arrests.

+Brandon Lee, a spokesman for the Illinois Coalition for Immigrant and Refugee Rights, said the arrests weren't about keeping the community safe.

+“Secretary Noem's Elgin photo-op put the cruelty of ICE on full display, forcibly removing people from their home and disrupting daily life for citizens and noncitizens alike,” he said.

 Increased enforcement in recent days has renewed fears among Chicago’s immigrant communities, leading to the cancellation and delay of some celebrations for Mexican Independence Day, which was Tuesday.
-Tensions have been especially high since an ICE officer fatally shot a man who was allegedly evading arrest last week.
+Tensions are especially high since an ICE officer fatally shot a man who was allegedly evading arrest last week.

-Pritzker, who has objected to any federal intervention, criticized Bovino's tactics, calling them violent and discriminatory.

-“They are grabbing people who have brown skin or who speak with an accent or who speak another language and not people who are guilty of or are accused of perpetrating a crime,” Pritzker said.

 In Los Angeles, Bovino’s self-described “turn and burn” operation led to thousands of arrests.
 Agents smashed car windows, blew open a door to a house and patrolled MacArthur Park on horseback.
 The operation in California began June 6 without any hints before it was launched.